Negative electronic compressibility and nanoscale inhomogeneity in ionic-liquid gated two-dimensional superconductors

 On the contrary, when the puddles are more evenly distributed, the connectivity is large, percolating paths are easier to find and $R(T)$ vanishes without the long tail.

-Regarding the coupling between the puddles, we suggest that our inhomogeneous scenario can be tested by critical current experiments: despite the complex structure of the SC cluster, in the proximity of the critical current, transport should be ruled by the weakest links so that, the critical current and its temperature and magnetic field dependencies are expected to be well described by the behavior of a single (or a few) Josephson junction(s).
-This behavior has already been found in LAO/STO interfaces \cite{guenevere-2016}.
-In the same systems a filamentary regime has also been identified in radio-frequency measurements of the dynamical conductivity to obtain the SC superfluid density \cite{Singh-2017}.
-We suggest that similar experiments in the 2DCSC systems would be highly informative.
+Our inhomogeneous scenario can be tested by critical current experiments: despite the complex structure of the superconducting cluster, in the proximity of the critical current, transport should be ruled by the weakest links coupling nearby puddles, so that the critical current and its temperature and magnetic field dependencies are expected to be well described by the behavior of a single (or a few) Josephson junction(s).
+This behavior has already been found in LaAlO$_3$/SrTiO$_3$ interfaces.\cite{guenevere-2016} In the same systems a loosely connected (filamentary) regime has also been identified in radio-frequency measurements of the dynamical conductivity to obtain the superfluid density.\cite{Singh-2017} We suggest that similar experiments in 2D crystalline superconducting systems would provide valuable information.